-- 3 Under any directory, create a configuration file to store all log file paths for primary databases.
+- In any directory, create a configuration file to store all log file paths for primary databases.
 The configuration file must have a .cfg suffix.
-For example, under the directory %SYBASE%\RAX-15\1\system\<platform>, create a file named LogPath.cfg. - 4 Add a system environment variable named RACFGFilePath, and set its value to the path of the configuration file. - a From the Control Panel, open System | Advanced | Environment Variables. - b Click New to add a new system variable. - c Name the variable RACFGFilePath, and set its value to the location of the your configuration file. - 5 In Windows Explorer, navigate to %SYBASE%\RAX-15\1\bin, and double-click the sybfiltermgr.exe file to start the sybfilter driver management console. - 6 To start the sybfilter driver, enter start at the management console. - 7 Add the log file path to the sybfilter driver with the user manager or by modifying the configuration file.
+For example, under the directory %SYBASE%\RAX-15_2\system\<platform>, create a file named LogPath.cfg. - 4 Add a system environment variable named RACFGFilePath, and set its value to the path of the configuration file. - a From the Control Panel, open System | Advanced | Environment Variables. - b Click New to add a new system variable. - c Name the variable RACFGFilePath, and set its value to the location of the your configuration file. - 5 In Windows Explorer, navigate to "SYBASE" \(\RAX-15_2\) bin, and double-click the sybfiltermgr.exe file to start the sybfilter driver management console. - 6 To start the sybfilter driver, enter start at the management console. - Add the log file path to the sybfilter driver with the user manager or by modifying the configuration file.

-• User manager - Use the add command in the management console.
-The syntax for this command is as follows:
+User manager - use the add command in the management console.
+The syntax for this command is: